This post may contain affiliate links. Please read our disclosure policy.

 a small key lime pie on a silver tray.

 Looking for more mini pie recipes?
-Try our small lemon meringue pie, mini coconut cream pie, single serving chocolate pie, and easy peanut butter pie recipe for one.
-Each is full of flavor and perfectly portioned.
+Try my single serve lemon meringue pie, mini coconut cream pie, banana cream pie for one, or small peanut butter pie.

 ingredients in key lime pie on a wooden cutting board.

-If you have any ingredients leftover from this single serve key lime pie recipe, check out our Leftover Ingredients Recipe Finder.
+A few notes on the ingredients that make this single serve key lime pie recipe work.
+If you have any ingredients leftover, check out our Leftover Ingredients Recipe Finder.

 Save This Recipe!